Get insider access

 Treble Amount

-The Sennheiser HD 25 are tuned with exaggerated bass and an overall warm sound.
-You can use them for casual listening, and they work well for dance music, hip-hop, electro, and other bassy music genres.
-The significant bump in the mid-bass through the low-mids emphasizes the punch and boom of bass guitar notes struck and can sound slightly muddy with complicated song mixes.
-The sound of vocals is relatively well-balanced through the rest of the midrange and into the low-treble region.
-However, the exaggerated bass can push mids and treble somewhat to the back of the mix.
-A significant dip in the mid-treble de-emphasizes detail in cymbal hits and other sibilants like S and T sounds.
+The Sennheiser HD 25 are tuned with exaggerated bass and low-mids with a blast of treble.
+You can use them for casual listening, and they work well for dance music, hip-hop, electro, and other bassy music genres, though they don't add a lot of deep bass rumble.
+The significant bump in the high bass through the low mids emphasizes the punch and boom of bass guitar notes struck and can sound slightly muddy with complicated song mixes.
+Vocals come across as relatively well-balanced through the rest of the mid-range and into the low-treble region.
+However, the exaggerated bass can push leads and vocals somewhat to the back of the mix.
+A significant dip in the mid-treble de-emphasizes detail in cymbal hits and other sibilants like S and T sounds, too.
+Meanwhile, a big spike in the higher registers adds air to harmonics.

 7.6